prantlf/v-yaml/README.md

 ### unmarshal_text[T](input string, opts UnmarshalOpts) !T

 Unmarshals an input string in the YAML format to an instance of `T`.
-See [jsany] for more information about the `Any` type and the `UnmarshalOpts` struct.
+See [jany] for more information about the `Any` type and the `UnmarshalOpts` struct.

 ```go
 struct Config {